sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 ### Comparing stash-based and native silencing

-Prior to Sensu 0.26, the ability to silence notifications was implemented in external libraries like [sensu-plugin][6] using specially crafted [Sensu Stashes][7].
+Prior to Sensu 0.26 the ability to silence notifications was implemented in external libraries like [sensu-plugin][6], using specially crafted [stashes][7].

 Although silencing via stashes has not yet been removed from sensu-plugin, it is deprecated by both the native silencing described in this document, and [planned][8] [changes][9] in sensu-plugin itself.

 Sensu's new built-in or "native" silencing offers the following advantages over the stash-based silencing model which preceded it:

-* Works for any type of handler: pipe, TCP, UDP, transport, etc.
+* Works for any type of handler (e.g. pipe, TCP, transport) or Sensu Enterprise integration.
 * Works for any pipe handler regardless of language; no dependency on sensu-plugin or similar libraries.
 * Handlers can opt out of silencing via configuration ([see `handle_silenced` attribute][5].).